Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Abstract

 \section{Abstract}

 Gaussian processes are powerful non-parametric probabilistic models for stochastic functions.
-However they entail a complexity that is computationally intractable when the number of observations is large, especially when estimated with fully Bayesian methods such as Markov chain Monte Carlo.
-In this paper, we focus on a novel approach for low-rank approximate Bayesian Gaussian processes, based on a basis function approximation via Laplace eigenfunctions for stationary covariance functions.
-The main contribution of this paper is a detailed analysis of the performance and practical implementation of the method in relation to key factors such as the number of basis functions, domain of the prediction space, and smoothness of the latent function.
-We provide intuitive visualizations and recommendations for choosing the values of these factors, which make it easier for users to improve approximation accuracy and computational performance.
-We also propose diagnostics for checking that the number of basis functions and the domain of the prediction space are adequate given the data.
-The proposed approach is simple and exhibits an attractive computational complexity due to its linear structure, and it is easy to implement in probabilistic programming frameworks.
+However, the direct implementation entails a complexity that is computationally intractable when the number of observations is large, especially when estimated with fully Bayesian methods such as Markov chain Monte Carlo.
+In this paper, we focus on a low-rank approximate Bayesian Gaussian processes, based on a basis function approximation via Laplace eigenfunctions for stationary covariance functions.
+The main contribution of this paper is a detailed analysis of the performance, and practical recommendations for how to select the number of basis functions and the boundary factor.
+Intuitive visualizations and recommendations, make it easier for users to improve approximation accuracy and computational performance.
+We also propose diagnostics for checking that the number of basis functions and the boundary factor are adequate given the data.
+The approach is simple and exhibits an attractive computational complexity due to its linear structure, and it is easy to implement in probabilistic programming frameworks.
 Several illustrative examples of the performance and applicability of the method in the probabilistic programming language Stan are presented together with the underlying Stan model code.

-\keywords{Gaussian process; Low-rank Gaussian process; Hilbert space methods; Sparse Gaussian process; Bayesian statistics; Stan.}
+\keywords{Gaussian process; Low-rank Gaussian process; Hilbert space methods; Sparse Gaussian process; Bayesian statistics; Stan}